remi2257/sudoku-solver/README.md

 You can see the options by typing
 `python3 sudoku_solver_main.py -h`

+You will need some libraries before running it
+- Numpy
+- OpenCV
+- Keras
+- Tensorflow

+To Install : `pip install <library_name>`

 #### Easy way
 Take your own picture/video of your process target and use the command